julia-ediamond/react-crowdfunding-app/README.md

 ### Features to be implemented next:
 1. Hide edit and delete buttons to those users who don't own projects.
-2. Hide login, signup and logout depending of auth.
+2. Alter pledge posting
-3. Alter pledge posting
+3. Alter project posting
-4. Alter project posting
+4. Edit pledge
-5. Edit pledge
+5. Edit/delete user profile.

-6. Edit/delete user profile.
+There is a bug in displaying nav.
+It will be fixed asap.

 ### Deployed